mantoshkaa/KTU-Forum/README.md

-A university forum created by a group of 4 people.
+University forum created by a group of 4 people.